-Now with around 250 pages and over 1000 illustrations and animations on a wide range of electronics topics, the website has grown into a major international educational site, with millions of independent learners, and students from colleges and universities all over the world finding the electronics information on learnabout-electronics among the best available.
+With around 300 pages and over 1700 illustrations and animations on a wide range of electronics topics, Learnabout Electronics has grown into a major international educational site, with millions of independent learners, and students from colleges and universities all over the world finding the electronics information on learnabout-electronics among the best available.

 Learnabout-electronics continues to develop with new topics and new modules being developed continually.
 The aim of the site remains constant however.
 To provide the best possible on-line learning experience, freely available to all.
 Learnabout electronics modules can be easily translated using Google Translate, making them available in over 50 languages.

 Much of the success of learnabout-electronics is due to the invaluable input from users around the world who have contacted the site with suggestions, corrections and comments via our Contacts page.

 From 2013 all new modules, beginning with the modules on Oscillators, are being developed in HTML5 and designed with new responsive pages to display better on mobile devices, so now it will be easier to learnabout electronics on the go!